hashicorp/consul/website/source/docs/agent/basics.html.markdown

 An agent can be stopped in two ways: gracefully or forcefully.
-To gracefully halt an agent, send the process an interrupt signal (usually `Ctrl-C` from a terminal).
+To gracefully halt an agent, send the process an interrupt signal (usually `Ctrl-C` from a terminal or running `kill -INT consul_pid` ).
 When gracefully exiting, the agent first notifies the cluster it intends to leave the cluster.
 This way, other cluster members notify the cluster that the node has _left_.